 Every adult was once a teenager.
 Every parent of a teenager was once a teenager himself.
 So adults should understand the problems and frustrations of teenagers.
-But too many times parents do not remember the problems that they had as teenagers and fail to deal understandingly with their teenage children.
-A grandfather recalls his experience:

-“The years when children grow up pass far too quickly.
+When I was a child I found that family discipline was often harsh and unfair.
+I remember thinking that when I grew up and had children I would discipline them in love, listen to them and reason with them."
+When I reached this stage in my life, I found that the pressures of raising a family were great.
+Working long hours prevented me from seeing much of my children.
+When I was with them I was impatient and short-tempered.
+The years when children grow up pass far too quickly.
 Now I am a grandfather, with a completely different attitude from what I had as a parent.
 I find time to play with and enjoy the grandchildren, often wanting to defend them when they are in trouble, feeling that their parents are too harsh and lack understanding.
 I often reflect: If only we as parents could display the patience and understanding of grandparents.”

 A minister who has made a study of teenage problems reports that he posed this question to many teenagers: “What one thing do you want from your parents more than any other?”
 Almost all without exception they would say: to be "understood."